FacetBaths/stock_man/VUMO_PROTOCOL.md

 ## 📋 VUMO STEPS WITH EVIDENCE REQUIREMENTS

-### PRE-STEP: Ensure all Node Servers are killed from testing.
+## PRE-STEP: Ensure all Node Servers are killed from testing.
 This prevents wasted time trying to start a dev server and getting an Adress In Use Error. backend is localhost:5000/ frontend is supposed to be localhost:3000/

+**Review WORKFLOW_DISCIPLINE.md , ACCOUNTABILITY.md , dev/documents/BACKEND_API_REFERENCE.md, and  dev/documents/ARCHITECTURE.md**

 ### 1. ✅ Show evidence all current success criteria are met
 **MANDATORY EVIDENCE:**